apuliacore/arcipelago/README.md

 6. `poetry run arcipelago:run`

 ## How it works
+This software powers a virtual event wall on Telegram.
+Through the Telegram bot, users can propose events to a group of admins who can accept or reject publication.
+Events are published on a public channel, where subscribed users also receive reminders about daily events.
+Optionally, events can be published on a shared Google Calendar.

 ## Instances
 This software powers the following Telegram events channels:
 - [Apuliacore](https://t.me/apuliacore) | Puglia, IT

 ## Support
 If this software is useful for you or you would simply like to show us your support, you could [buy us a coffee](https://ko-fi.com/apuliacore) 😊

-## License